Success: The Ultimate How To

 There are a lot of conflicting messages going around about success, not only material but social and spiritual.

-There are the formula sellers who offer insider knowledge of recipes that if followed will lead to the sought after success; and then there are the take no risks suffer no shame champions who promote success through adherence to belief systems, tradition and permanence.
+There are the formula sellers who offer insider knowledge of recipes that if followed will lead to the sought-after success; and then there are the take no risks suffer no shame champions who promote success through adherence to belief systems, traditions and permanence.

 The formula venders are making their fortunes selling success, while the shamers are doing so by keeping everyone in line and milking old systems dry.

 Either way, a few are using fear to control the many.
 Without fear, there would be no market for formulas and no means of keeping people locked in tribal ceremony.

 We are not just entering but are smack in the middle of a major shift globally.
 Nothing that worked before seems to be working anymore.

 Our shoes don’t fit, and our rituals leave us empty.